 Limited email marketing options

-BigCommerce is a fairly comprehensive ecommerce software, but relative to other top ecommerce platforms, the functionality built into it is limited.
-BigCommerce provides email marketing capabilities, but the software is designed to have you work through Constant Contact, iContact, MailChimp, and Interspire, which all require you to have an additional paid account, while most platforms handle this feature directly.
+BigCommerce is a fairly comprehensive e-commerce software, but relative to other top e-commerce platforms, its built-in functionality is limited.
+BigCommerce provides email marketing capabilities, but the software is designed to have you work through Constant Contact, iContact, MailChimp, and Interspire, which all require you to have an additional paid account.
+Most platforms handle this feature directly.

 No affiliate program

 When you’re managing an online store, affiliate marketing can be a powerful tool to help drive traffic to your website and increase sales.
-Unfortunately, BigCommerce doesn’t provide an affiliate tracking option.
-There is an integration option that may satisfy this gap, but it will come at an additional cost.
-If you know affiliate marketing will be a big part of your advertising plan, BigCommerce may not be the best fit.
+Unfortunately, BigCommerce doesn’t provide an affiliate-tracking option.
+There is an integration option that may satisfy this gap, but it comes at an additional cost.
+If you know that affiliate marketing will be a big part of your advertising plan, BigCommerce may not be the best fit.

-The price for ecommerce software can go well beyond the monthly fee.
+The price for e-commerce software can go well beyond the monthly fee.
 While some companies just charge a flat monthly rate for their services, most have other fees and expenses you’ll have to take into account.
-Before you start shopping around, determine what would be a reasonable portion of your business’s budget to dedicate to an ecommerce platform, and proceed with that number in mind.
+Before you start shopping around, determine what would be a reasonable portion of your business’ budget to dedicate to an e-commerce platform and proceed with that number in mind.